openthread/ot-docs/site/en/reference/cli/concepts/tcp.md

 using TCP endpoints.
 The `cli tcp` provides one sample TCP endpoint and one sample TCP listener with which all `tcp`commands interact.

-The examples that follow demonstrate how you can open and bind sockets, how to connect the socket, and how to send messages using UDP sockets.
+Command overviews and the example that follows provide information on initializing the example TCP endpoint and TCP listener, how to connect to a peer TCP endpoint, and how to send a message to the peer.

 ## TCP commands